Hrazany: Etymology

-The name of the village has no clear origin, it was derived from the Czech word hráz (i.e. "dyke") or hrad (i.e. "castle").
+The name of the village has no clear origin.
+It was most likely derived from the Czech word hráz (i.e. 'dyke') or hrad (i.e. 'castle').

 Geography

 Hrazany is located about 27 km northeast of Písek and 54 km south of Prague.
 It lies in the Vlašim Uplands.
 The highest point is at 582 m above sea level.

 Near the village of Hrazany there is the Kněz u Hrazan Nature Monument.
 It is a blockfield, a remnant of the glacial age.

 History

 The first written mention of Hrazany and Hrazánky is from 1373.
 The village of Dobrošov was first mentioned in 1216.

+Demographics

+Transport

+There are no railways or major roads passing through the municipality.

 Sights

 Almost no original buildings have been preserved.
 The only monuments are the chapels.
-The oldest one is the Chapel of Sain John of Nepomuk in Hrazánky from the 19th century.
+The oldest one is the Chapel of Saint John of Nepomuk in Hrazánky from the 19th century.
 The Chapel of the Holy Spirit in Hrazany dates from 1926 and the Chapel of Saint Wenceslaus in Dobrošov dates from 1932.